davidselassie/games/_games/ragecage.md

 As they grow taller, it becomes harder to bounce the balls in.

 # Winners
-Whoever gets lapped when there is one cup remaning has to drink the full beer and buy the beer for the next round.
+Whoever gets lapped when there is one cup remaining has to drink the full beer and buy the beer for the next round.